ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 ## Binary heaps

-This section presents the [binary heap]{.term} data structure.
+The [binary heap]{.term} is a data structure that can be used to implement an efficient priority queue.
-In addition to being a *heap*, meaning that it satisfies the heap property, it is also a [complete binary tree]{.term}.
+It is organized as a tree that satisfies the heap property and has an additional invariant: it must also be a [complete binary tree]{.term}.

-What makes binary heaps particularly practical is that the tree can be stored directly in an array, which makes the structure both simple and space-efficient.

-Recall that complete binary trees have all levels except the bottom filled out completely, and the bottom level has all of its nodes filled in from left to right.
+Recall that a complete binary tree has all levels completely filled except possibly the last, and the last level is filled from left to right.
-Thus, a complete binary tree of $n$ nodes has only _one_ possible shape.
+As a result, a complete binary tree with $n$ nodes has exactly one possible shape.
-You might think that a complete binary tree is such an unusual occurrence that there is no reason to develop a special implementation for it.
-However, it has two very nice properties:

-- its height is *logarithmic* in the number of nodes
+Because of this structure, the height $h$ of the tree satisfies: $2^h \le n \le 2^{h+1} - 1$, which implies that the height is $O(\log n)$.
+Complete binary trees are therefore balanced, and any operation that takes time proportional to the height of the tree runs in $O(\log n)$ time.

+Using a complete tree has several advantages:

+* It ensures that the tree remains balanced after adding an element to the tree.
+* A new element can only be placed in one specific position—the next available spot on the lowest level—so we do not need to decide where to insert it.
-- it can be stored in an array, so it is very *space-efficient*
+* The tree can be stored directly in an array, making the implementation simple and space-efficient.

 ### Representing complete binary trees as arrays

-Since there is exactly one representation of a complete binary tree, we can take advantage of this and store it, maybe surprisingly, in an array.
+Since a complete binary tree has exactly one possible shape for a given number of nodes, we can take advantage of this structure and store it—perhaps surprisingly—directly in an array.
-In contrast to other representations of binary trees, we don't need to include pointers to the children or parent nodes.
+Unlike other binary tree representations, we do not need explicit pointers to parent or child nodes.
-This allows for a simple, compact implementation for [complete binary trees]{.term}.
+This leads to a simple and compact implementation of [complete binary trees]{.term}.
-Instead of pointers, we can use simple calculations to find the array indices of the children or the parent of a given node.
+Instead of pointers, the positions of a node’s parent and children can be determined using simple index calculations.

-To represent a complete binary tree in an array, we assign a unique array index to each node based on its position in the tree.
+To represent a complete binary tree in an array, we assign a unique array index to each node according to its position in the tree.
-We number the nodes level by level, starting from the root at the top and moving left to right within each level.
+The nodes are numbered level by level, starting at the root and proceeding from left to right within each level.
 The root node is assigned index 0, its left child index 1, its right child index 2, and so on.
-This systematic numbering ensures that each node's position in the array directly corresponds to its logical position in the tree, making it easy to compute the indices of parent and child nodes using simple arithmetic.
+This systematic numbering ensures that a node’s position in the array directly corresponds to its logical position in the tree.
+As a result, the indices of a node’s parent and children can be computed easily using simple arithmetic.
-@Fig:example_complete_bintree shows an example of a complete binary tree with 12 nodes, where the nodes are numbered according to this scheme.
+@Fig:example_complete_bintree illustrates this scheme with a complete binary tree containing 12 nodes.

 ::: {.jsav-figure #fig:example_complete_bintree}
 ```